-Immunotherapy is associated with a range of effects.
-Many of the side effects are caused by the immune system's activation by the drug.
+Immunotherapy is associated with a range of side effects.
+Some are these are directly related to the medication; others are caused by the immune system's activation by the drug.

 Checkpoint Inhibitors

 Because checkpoint inhibitors work by unleashing the body's immune system to fight the cancer, the immune system may get revved up and attack any organ or tissue.
 If you receive immunotherapy, you can have a range of side effects affecting any part of your body.
 Also, because these side effects are caused by changes in your immune system and not directly by the drug, they can happen at any time during treatment or even after treatment has ended.